dianiz/edx-documentation/en_us/shared/manage_discussions/set_up_divided_discussions.rst

 Example: Dividing Discussion Topics Based on Enrollment Track
 ***************************************************************

-In this example, you are creating a course that has two enrollment tracks:
+In this example, you are developing a course that has two enrollment tracks:
 "Free" and "Certificate".
-You are creating differentiated content based on enrollment track, so that learners in each track will have a complete course experience, but with different assignments and projects.
+You plan to create differentiated content based on enrollment track, so that learners in each track will have a complete course experience, but with different assignments and projects.

-You will have to decide whether some or all of course-wide discussion topics and content-specific discussion topics are divided based on enrollment track.
+You will need to decide whether some or all of course-wide discussion topics and content-specific discussion topics are divided based on enrollment track.

 As you develop your course, you add three new course-wide discussion topics, so